 Skip to main content

-Title II of the Americans with Disabilities (ADA) Act mandates that all public entities provide equal access to information, services and programs for individuals with disabilities.
-This requirement extends to digital communications — web and mobile applications — which must adhere to the Web Content Accessibility Guidelines (WCAG) Version 2.1, Level AA standards.
+Title II of the Americans with Disabilities Act (ADA) requires all public entities to provide equal access to information, services and programs.
+This mandate covers all digital communications, such as websites and mobile applications, which must comply with the Web Content Accessibility Guidelines (WCAG) Version 2.1, Level AA.

-To uphold this commitment to digital accessibility, the University of California established the Information Management and Technology Policy 1300 (IMT-1300).
-The policy requires all UC institutions and programs to comply with the WCAG 2.1 AA accessibility standards across all information technologies, including, but not limited to, websites, videos, online course materials and documents, mobile applications and software systems.
+The University of California's Information Management and Technology Policy 1300 (IMT-1300) has governed our digital standards for years.
+The policy was recently updated to reflect current requirements across all information technologies, including, but not limited to, websites, videos, online course materials and documents, mobile applications and software systems.

-The approaching deadline allows us to focus on fostering an equitable digital landscape that addresses our community's diverse needs and ensures unobstructed access to digital content and information technologies.
+The School of Medicine remains committed to this April 2026 milestone.
+Staying on this timeline allows us to foster a digital landscape that addresses our community’s diverse needs and provides unobstructed access to all information and technologies.

 There are several ways to ensure that your content is accessible.
 Please refer to the guidelines and tips below as you work to adjust current digital content and create new content.

-NOTE: If you are actively working with a vendor to build or manage your digital content (websites, videos, graphics), please share these guidelines with them so you can work together to reach compliance.
+NOTE: If you are actively working with a vendor to build or manage your digital content (websites, videos, graphics, etc.), please share these guidelines with them so you can work together to reach compliance.

 There are five exceptions to the ADA Title II requirements for web and mobile app accessibility.
 These exceptions apply to content that is no longer in active use, is non-public, or is managed by a third party.